techlozenge/student-frontend-angular-final/README.md

 Upgrading to Bootstrap 4.
 Temporarily removed datatables.net so ensure a clean Bootstrap 4 upgrade and styles.
 Added a working web search to the navigation bar.

 ## WIP (August 2018):
-Continuing Bootstrap 4 upgrades.
+Continuing Bootstrap 4 upgrades
-Adding simple ascending/descending table column sorts
+Added simple ascending/descending table column sorts to all tables Implemented Font Awesome to replace the glyphicons that were dropped from BS4